cloudposse-terraform-components/aws-managed-grafana-workspace/src/README.md

 # Component: `managed-grafana-workspace`

-This component is responsible for provisioning an Amazon Managed Grafana workspace.
+This component provisions an Amazon Managed Grafana workspace.

 Amazon Managed Grafana is a fully managed service for Grafana, a popular open-source analytics platform that enables you to query, visualize, and alert on your metrics, logs, and traces.
 ## Usage

 **Stack Level**: Regional